 Oasis Senior Advisors is a US company that offers housing assistance in finding a place for aging people.
 The management has made a strategic decision to modernize the existing IT services and infrastructure and to undertake migration to the Microsoft AZURE cloud platform.

 In general, when the business migrates to the cloud, the ultimate goal is saving time and money, increasing overall performance and revenues, along with scaling up its services if the demand for particular capacity or new functionalities rises.
-The last but not least is to ensure compliance of security and data protection.
+Last but not least is to ensure compliance of security and data protection.

-The lack of consistent internal procedures and a dedicated IT team that can carry out servers’ migration, data migration, and overall cloud migration was a severe impediment to implement internally such challenging IT projects.
+The lack of consistent internal procedures and a dedicated IT team that can carry out servers’ migration, data migration, and overall cloud migration was a severe impediment to implementing internally such challenging IT projects.
 Therefore, our IT team has augmented the internal IT staff, helping them to undertake seamless cloud migration.

 The Project scope

 Migration of on-premise servers to AZURE cloud servers, including:

 Migration of Active Directory and MS Exchange Server directory, .Net based applications and data migration;

 Migration of MsSQL server to a SQL Cluster for supporting DB redundancy and Always On Availability Groups;